 There are more banks offering sustainable banking, but often they are daughter companies of regular banks, which leaves the feeling that they are primarily a marketing tool.
 We do all our business with Triodos Bank, sustainable from its foundation in 1968.

-Search engines are giant data centres using enormous amounts of resources just to help you find all the silly stuff you don’t need to know anyway.
+Search engines are giant data centers using enormous amounts of resources just to help you find all the silly stuff you don’t need to know anyway.

 At FrenCo we do lots and lots of research to find answers to life’s great questions and to steal solutions from peers kind enough to share their knowledge.
 This means we gobble up more than our fair share of resources in the process.

 Most of our data storage is done on cloud services.
 Again this is an area where we don’t have a clear picture of the size of our footprint.
-We believe that in most cases the big data centres are very aware of their electricity consumption and manage their resources better than we could do if we were to create a local data centre.
-Of course their are other critical factors as well, which are not necessarily of an environmental nature.
+We believe that in most cases the big data centers are very aware of their electricity consumption and manage their resources better than we could do if we were to create a local data center.
+Of course there are other critical factors as well, which are not necessarily of an environmental nature.